 This hotel has a Cave Pool suite that’s become an Instagram sensation – and the rest of the hotel is just as inspiring.
 Each premium room comes with sweeping ocean views, and the concierge team will arrange yacht rental, helicopter charter and even private photoshoots to tempt you away from your own piece of paradise.
-Make sure to save some space in your suitcase, as the on-site boutique offers a great selection of designer labels and boho-style souvenirs.
+Make sure to save some space in your suitcase, as the onsite boutique offers a great selection of designer labels and boho-style souvenirs.

 It may boast the wooden beams and sugar-white walls of classic Greek architecture, but the traditional tropes stop there.
 You also get modern features like free-standing sinks, carved wooden side tables and handcrafted headboards in your room at My Mykonos.
 An earthy palette of charcoal, mud and pine runs through the hotel, from the pool that overlooks the Aegean Sea to the Mediterranean-Greek fusion restaurant.
 If you’re here to splurge, opt for the two-bedroom suite for a private pool and an outdoor dining area set against olive trees and lush gardens.

-Postcard-worthy panoramas of rolling hills backed by endless ocean await at Portes Mykonos Suites & Villas.
+Postcard-worthy panoramas of rolling hills backed by an endless ocean await at Portes Mykonos Suites & Villas.
 Breakfast is a typically Mykonian affair that’s brought straight to your door, and there are kitchens in most suites so you can make your own evening meal on the nights you don’t want to eat out.
-Plus, you can order a massage service to your room – the perfect way to relax after a day spent exploring Mykonos town or lounging on Psarou beach, both just short walks away.
+Plus, you can order a massage service to your room – the perfect way to relax after a day spent exploring Mykonos town or lounging on Psarou Beach, both just short walks away.

-Breakfast is served with priceless Aegean sea views at the Ilio Maris.
-On a hot morning you may want to make a beeline for the cooling ocean – but respite is much closer to hand in the form of a large luxury pool, lined with loungers and shady parasols, and served by a poolside bar.
+Breakfast is served with priceless Aegean Sea views at the Ilio Maris.
+On a hot morning, you may want to make a beeline for the cooling ocean – but respite is much closer to hand in the form of a large luxury pool, lined with loungers and shady parasols and served by a poolside bar.
 If you can tear yourself away, you need only solicit the services of the concierge team for catamaran cruises out to secluded beaches and guided walking tours around the island.